-I’m an Assistant Professor in Political Science at Collegio Carlo Alberto, University of Turin.
-My research focuses on political behaviour, public opinion, political psychology, political parties and direct democracy.
+I’m an Assistant Professor in Political Science at Collegio Carlo Alberto, Turin.
+My research focuses on political behaviour, public opinion, political psychology, and direct democracy.
 I use quantitative methods of analysis, including experimental methods, surveys, content analysis, and semi-automated techniques of text analysis.

 In November 2016 I obtained a Ph.D. in political science from the European University Institute.
 I have held positions as postdoctoral researcher at University of Vienna, and as visiting researcher at New York University, Copenhagen University, and University of Edinburgh.

 I gained a master’s degree in media policy at the London School of Economics, in addition to a bachelor and a master’s degree in communication studies at the University of Bologna.

 Before starting my academic career, I worked as a communication assistant for the Communication Directorate-General of the European Commission, as a journalist for daily newspapers, and as a campaign manager for two electoral campaigns in Italy.